AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/editor-config.md

 ## Command Execution

-- `guides.editor.runCommand(commandName, ...args)`: Executes a named command on the MarkupEditor.
+- `guides.editor.runCommand(commandName, ...args)`: Executes a named command on the New Editor.
 Returns `true` if the command succeeded, `false` otherwise.

   **Signature:**